iotbzh/DEPRECATED_4a-hal-generic/README.md

 ## Quick introduction to how hal are handled with 4a-hal-generic

 * At startup of the 4a-hal binding, a new api called '4a-hal-manger' will be created.
-  This api is meant to provide verbs to list the loaded hals in your system and to know there current status.
+  This api is meant to provide verbs to list the loaded hals in your system and to know their current status.
-* The '4a-hal-manager' will also create a new hal for each audio configuration files found.
+* The '4a-hal-manager' will also create a new hal for each audio configuration file found.
   These configuration files are used by the controller and are meant to be used with a mixer.
-* External hal (e.g. loaded in another binding) can be loaded/unloaded into '4a-hal-manger' by reaching it with this hal.
+* External hal (e.g. loaded in another binding) can be loaded/unloaded into '4a-hal-manager' by reaching it with this hal.
 It must provide information such as 'api' and 'uid' at loading.
 It must also provide a subscription to an event that the '4a-hal-manager' will use to know this hal status.
   WARNING: not fully implemented yet.

 ## Preparation

-### Install Alsa Loopback
+### Install Alsa Loopback (DEPRECATED)

 You must have snd-aloop enabled as a module in the running kernel.
 Check that this way on the target: